-If you join Shaare Emeth when your child is in 4th-6th grades, please contact Cantor Seth Warner to discuss setting up a B’nei Mitzvah date, 314-569-0010.
+If you join Shaare Emeth when your child is in 4th-7th grades, please contact Cantor Seth Warner to discuss setting up a B’nei Mitzvah date, 314-569-0010.

-B’nei Mitzvah candidates usually begin their formal study in preparation for becoming a Bar or Bat Mitzvah during their 6th grade year.
+B’nei Mitzvah candidates usually begin their formal study path in preparation for becoming a Bar or Bat Mitzvah during their 6th grade year.
 However, depending on birthdays, your student may be in 5th or 7th grade.
 In order to become Bar or Bat Mitzvah at Congregation Shaare Emeth, each student must have been enrolled in and attended Shaare Emeth’s Religious School or an approved equivalent for at least four years.
 B’nei Mitzvah fees must also be paid, a pay plan in progress, or other financial arrangements made with Cantor Warner.
 Please call Cantor Warner if you need to discuss scholarships, 314-569-0010.

 The Congregation Shaare Emeth B’nei Mitzvah Program is built upon the above three pillars: Torah, Worship, and Acts of Loving Kindness.
 Our requirements for each B’nei Mitzvah student are based on fulfilling goals in each of these three areas.
 Each student will receive one-on-one study with the cantor and another Hebrew teacher as well as work in small groups of peers to prepare for leading the service and chanting from the Torah and Haftarah.
 Students will work closely with one of the rabbis to outline their interpretation of their Torah and Haftarah portions, to write introductions for both, and to outline and write their D’var Torah, a teaching on their Torah portion.
 Students will also work with our director of Jewish life and learning on choosing, planning and implementing a Project Chesed, a B’nei Mitzvah project.

 The B’nei Mitzvah process and requirements are described in detail in the B’nei Mitzvah Family Guide, downloadable from the resources subheading on this page.